harper-rhett/harp-engine/docs/particles/particles.md

 # Particles
 > `using HarpEngine.Particles`

-The particle system is made to be completely modular and incredibly customizable.
-A system is configured in 3 separate steps:

-- Initializers: Define the initial state of the particles.
-- Modifiers: Define the update loop of the particles.
-- Finalizers: Define what happens when particles die.

-Particles also have many rendering options:
+Particles themselves are simple, where each particle is a `struct` with the following fields:

+- Position
+- Rotation
+- Rotation speed
+- Lifespan
+- Color (soon to be replaced with `ColorGradient` to allow more controlled transitions)

+This is probably no surprise to you if you have used particles in other engines.
+What makes particles special is the system that controls them. `ParticleEngine2D` has several rendering options:

 - Pixel
 - Circle
 - Polygon
 - Texture

-But a particle itself only has a few fields:

-- Position
-- Rotation
-- Rotation speed
-- Lifespan
-- Color (soon to be replaced with `ColorGradient`)

-And a particle can be spawned in several ways:
+And particles can be spawned in several ways:

 - One at a time
 - In a burst
 - In a stream

+But what truly sets the engine apart is how the particle behavior is defined in 3 steps:

+- Initializers: Define the initial state of the particles.
+- Modifiers: Define the update loop of the particles.
+- Finalizers: Define what happens when particles die.

 HarpEngine comes with several pre-built particle customizations for convenience, which can be found in `ParticleInitializers`, `ParticleModifiers`, and `ParticleFinalizers`.
-Here is an example:
+Here is an example of a firework shell that launched into the air at a random angle and spawns a firework explosion on death:

 ```csharp
 ParticleEngine2D fireworks = new(scene);